KarlK90/yaemk-split-kb/docs/index.md

 2. Remove handness selection resistor `R24 or R25`
   * The handness, meaning if it is the right or left side of the keyboard, is determined by these resistors.
 PCBs come with both resistors soldered in place from JLCPCB.
 Keep the resistor for the side you want this PCB to be, e.g. keep resistor `R25` next to the little R if this PCB should be the right side of the keyboard and remove resistor `R24` next to the little L.
 3. *(GD32VF103 only)* Remove USB D+ pullup resistor `R20`
-4. Close split communication solder bridges `JP1 and JP2`
+4. Close split communication solder jumpers `JP1 and JP2`
   * Both halves of the YAEMK communicate via a full-duplex USART connection over a USB-C cable (we repurpose the USB cable for this).
 For this to work the TX lines of one halve have to be connected with the RX line of the other halve.
 Thats what the solder bridge is for, to reroute the TX line of one halve into the RX line of the other.
-Therefore connect the left pad with the middle pad via a solder bridge on the left side of the keyboard and connect the right pad with the middle pad via a solder bridge on the right side of the keyboard.
+  * Connect the left pad with the middle pad on both jumpers via a solder bridge on the left side of the keyboard.
+  * Connect the right pad with the middle pad on both jumpers via a solder bridge on the right side of the keyboard.
 5. Solder Reset/DFU Switch on the side facing away from you. `S32`
 6. Solder power LED on the side facing away from you. `D70`
   * A little triangle shows the orientation of the LED on the board, match this triangle with the triangle on the bottom of the led.
 7. Flash the firmware and test for successful usb connection.
-8. Solder RGB LEDs on the side facing away from you. `D35 to D76`
+8. Solder RGB LEDs on the side facing away from you, take care to orient these correctly.
+Make sure to correctly orient them, as they are not the same orientation all the time.
+Use the interactive bom when in doubt. `D35 to D76`
 9. Solder MX Hotswap Sockets on the side facing away from you.
-Decide for a thumbcluster configuration. `S1 to S31`
+Decide for a thumbcluster configuration.
+Make sure to correctly orient them. `S1 to S31`
 10. *(Optional)* Solder Debug Header on the side facing away from you. `J1`
 11. Solder Display Socket on the side facing to you. `P3`
   * Bridge the pads next to the through holes when soldering to close the contact.
 12. Solder Rotary Encoder on the side facing to you. `SW1`